 While ceremonial-grade matcha is made from young tea leaves, culinary-grade matcha is generally made from older tea leaves.
 These are harvested during Nibancha, or the second harvest, which takes place from June to the end of July, and even a third harvest in early autumn.

 Almost all culinary matcha is ball crushed or heat pulverized into green tea powder.
 However, My Matcha Life® is one of the very few brands that slowly stone grinds the second harvest matcha and shade covers it.
-Both crushing and pulverizing reduce matcha’s nutrients and colour, and add to the bitterness.
+Both crushing and pulverizing reduce matcha’s nutrients and color, and add to the bitterness.
 Very few culinary grades are bright green, but our Foodie’s Matcha is!
 In large part due to the shade covering and gentle stone grinding!

 Culinary Grade Matcha Tea from My Matcha Life®